xaneem/flipkart-api-php/README.md

 Feel free to use it, fork it, and send pull requests for any improvements!

-###Alternative
+### Alternative
-If you're trying to scrape the site instead of using the API, there's something else that I'm working on which you should take a look at: [Flipbot](https://github.com/xaneem/flipbot)
+If you're trying to scrape the site instead of using the API, there's something else that I'm working on, which you should take a look at: [Flipbot](https://github.com/xaneem/flipbot)

-It is a simple tool that built in JavaScript that opens pages in a headless browser and reads the data.
+It is a simple tool that is built in JavaScript.
+It opens pages in a headless browser and reads the data.
 Note that it is still in development and might not fit your purpose.

-###License
+### License
 MIT License